-Quadriceps tendinopathy or tedinitis is inflammation or more likely degeneration of the quadriceps tendon through overuse, at the point of insertion into the patella or kneecap.
-Symptoms include gradual onset pain and tenderness along the top of the patella.
-Treatment involves rest, cold therapy, heat and stretching exercises.
+Quadriceps tendinopathy (tendinitis) is inflammation or more likely degeneration of the quadriceps tendon at the top of the patella.

 On this page:

 Symptoms of quadriceps tendinopathy

 Quadriceps tendinopathy symptoms consist of pain over the top of the patella (kneecap) which is felt during and after exercise.
 There may be pain when simply contracting the quadriceps muscles which sitting in a straight leg position and pressing in (palpating) along the top of the patella, where the muscle attaches to the bone will be tender.
 The patient is likely to feel stiffness the day after exercise and will likely have pain when standing up from a squat position.

 Quadriceps tendinopathy causes & anatomy